-The luggage you carry when traveling can either go pleasantly unnoticed or create all sorts of unnecessary headache.
-For this reason, on my adventures around the world I only take a carry on backpack.
-By traveling the world with only what fits overhead when traveling I save the time, money, and stress for more worthwhile experiences.
+The luggage you carry when traveling can either go pleasantly unnoticed or create all sorts of unnecessary headaches.
+For this reason, on your adventures around the world, taking only a carry on backpack is one of the best ways to improve the quality of your adventure.
+By traveling the world with only what fits overhead in your international flight saves time, money, and stress, leaving energy for the more enjoyable experiences to come.

-If you want to step up your travels by only carrying a hassle free bag that fits on your back, read on to find some of the the best carry on backpacks for trekking & trail, urban adventures, women, durability, and weekend travel
+Read on to find some of the best carry on backpacks for trekking & trail, urban adventures, women, durability, and weekend travel in this list of the best travel packs for onebag and carry on travel.

-15 of the Best Carry on Backpack Options for Travel
+Contents of the 15 Best Carry on Backpacks for Travel

 - What to look for in the a backpack for your travels